Ibanez TS9 VS TS808 (Comparison)

 Though both pedals have been around for a really long time.

-Moreover, both have a distinctly vintage voice and shouldn't be considered for modern distortion sounds or situations where higher levels of gain are needed.
+Moreover, they have a distinctly vintage voice and shouldn't be considered for modern distortion sounds or situations where higher levels of gain are needed.

 But we're not necessarily here to disprove the hype.